Everything you need to know about the Last Night of the Proms

 In a reversal of last year’s schedule, in which she conducted the First Night of the Proms, Dalia Stasevska is set to conduct this year’s Last Night.

 As the BBC Symphony Orchestra’s principal guest conductor, she also conducted the 2020 Last Night of the Proms under rather odd circumstances – without an audience.

 In 2020, Stasevska won the Royal Philharmonic Society’s Conductor Award for her work with the BBC Symphony Orchestra.
 BBC Music Magazine spoke to her about her win and about her time with the orchestra so far.

 She also holds the position of chief conductor of the Lahti Symphony Orchestra in her home country of Finland, and is one of many Finnish conductors to have made waves in the UK, alongside colleague Sakari Oramo and others including Esa-Pekka Salonen, Hannu Lintu, Santtu-Matias Rouvali, Klaus Mäkelä and John Storgårds

 Who is the soloist for this year’s Last Night of the Proms?

-Australian tenor Stuart Skelton is this year’s Last Night of the Proms soloist.
-He will be joining the BBC Symphony Orchestra and its chief conductor Sakari Oramo in the usual Last Night tradition.
+The Norwegian soprano Lise Davidsen and British cellist Sheku Kanneh-Mason (pictured) are this year’s Last Night of the Proms soloists, joining the BBC Symphony Orchestra and its principal guest conductor Dalia Stasevska in the usual Last Night tradition.